 PlayaLabs recommends cutting a notch at the top lip of your bucket to run the wires through.
 (Run the blue wire from the fan out of the bucket and tape it down to the bucket, just to keep it out of the way)

-Testing note: Do Not connect your fan or pump to a battery inverter or any other A/C power source.
+Do not connect your fan or pump to an inverter or any other A/C power source.
 Only connect directly to a 12V DC battery.

 Once you clip the gator clips, the fan and pump should jump to life.
-If not, DISCONNECT the gator clips before any troubleshooting.
+If not, DISCONNECT the gator clips from the battery before any troubleshooting.

 Neither fan nor pump run: